LJMUAstroecology/flirpy/README.md

 ``` bash
 python setup.py install
 ```

+Using `pip` is preferable, as it will let you uninstall the package if you need.

 flirpy is distributed with a copy of [Exiftool](https://sno.phy.queensu.ca/~phil/exiftool/) which is used to extract metadata from certain file formats.